U.S.-led airstrike won't stop Assad's chemical capabilities, experts say

 "I think [Assad's] feeling reasonably good right now," he added.
 "Some of his facilities were struck, but it doesn't really challenge his hold on the country."

-President Donald Trump on Friday ordered the military to strike targets in Syria in conjunction with France and the United Kingdom.
+President Donald Trump on Friday ordered the military to strike targets in Syria in conjunction with France and the United Kingdom after a suspected chemical weapons attack reportedly killed dozens of Syrians.
 According to the Pentagon, those targets included a scientific research center in the capital of Damascus, a chemical weapons storage facility near the city of Homs, and a chemical weapons equipment and military outpost also near Homs.

 But experts said it's unclear how long of an impact the strike would have on Assad's weapon capabilities and whether it would dissuade him, as intended, from using chemical weapons in the future.
 Syria has repeatedly denied using chemical weapons against its people.